cypress-io/cypress/cypress/v1.0/documentation/1-Commands/35-request.md

 ***

-The new subject is set to an XHR's response on request
+## Send the new subject to an XHR's response on request

 ```javascript
 // the response object is an object literal